rethinkr-hub/py-superhero/README.md

 # Super Hero Combat Simulator

-This repo is dedicated to simulating Super Hero combat through WebSocket protocol and automation.
+This repo is dedicated to simulating Super Hero combat through WebSocket protocol, and templating a modular plugin pattern for DataOps such as pubsub, logging transport, ETL pipelines, and streaming analytics.
 The motivation is to provide a replicatable source for realtime combat simulation which provides a free data simulator for testing streaming applications.
 The objective of this repo is to only offer a WS API for spinning up a server for clients to interact with each through super hero fighting.

 This repo doesn't provide guidance for creating multi-player frameworks, nor does it offer any user experience for Super Hero Combat.
 Gameplay is only intended to be *bot vs bot*, and pretty stupid bots at that, for the purpose of currating free (useless) data.